ISPaton/UAGP23_cash_access/README.md

 # UAGP23_cash_access
-Project for urban analytics group project - initial setup for later transfer
+Project for urban analytics group project data sharing.
+Private Teams page and Whatsapp should be used for project management discussions.

 18 February 2023